javierlinero/cipherp2p/README.md

 #### Local Backend Setup:

 If you're interested in setting up your own local hosted signalling server make sure to set a designated environment variable named `PORT`, with a proper designated port.
+Likewise you need to setup a `TURN_API_KEY` for the TURN server and we recommend using metered!

 Then, make sure all the dependencies are correct using `go mod tidy`, and then you can run your own local server by